 - Wear close-toed shoes around the house.
 Generally, open-toed shoes aren’t recommended for people with diabetes.

 - Keep toenails trimmed.
-Make sure your toenails are properly trimmed to reduce your risk for rubbing or pressure.
+Keep your toenails properly trimmed with a nail clipper to reduce your risk for rubbing or pressure.

 - Control moisture if you have sweaty feet.
 It you’re prone to sweaty feet, it may help spraying your feet with antiperspirant prior to activities.